schaermu/latex-cv/README.md

 # latex-cv
-To be used on overleaf.com
+To be used on overleaf.com (template: https://www.overleaf.com/latex/examples/moderncv-with-modern-timeline/prmmmvtvfxsn)